 The first tip is to start paying attention to customer feedback.
 Across all platforms, you should be monitoring what people are saying about your products or services.
 This includes comments on your site posts and on social media.

 Keep track of what your customers are saying.
 Make a list of the most common comments.
 You can use this info to develop products or services that meet the needs of your customers.

 Before sending out a new post on Facebook or a new tweet on Twitter, consider phrasing your post in the form of a comment.
 If you’re discussing a new product, service, or feature, you should turn the conversation around on your customers.
 Ask for their input.

 Respond to Comments on Your Blog Posts

-You should always respond to comments on your blog posts.
+You should always respond to comments on your site posts.
 This encourages customers to continue to come back.

 If they leave a comment and never get a response, they’re unlikely to come back to your site.
 It makes it appear that you don’t regularly check or update your site.